LEED Canada Rating Systems

-LEED Volume Program: In the fall of 2010 the US Green Building Council (USGBC) launched their LEED Volume Program for Design and Construction, and in 2011 they launched a program for Operations and Maintenance.
-The LEED Volume Program provides a streamlined certification path for organizations planning to certify a large number of projects.
+LEED Volume Program: The LEED Volume Program provides a streamlined certification path for organizations planning to certify a large number of projects.
 For information about participation in this program, please see the FAQ: Registering a project with the CaGBC or the USGBC.

 Homes: Residential projects ranging from single family homes to multi-family buildings of up to three residential stories can take advantage of the LEED Canada for Homes program.
 Residential projects of up to 6 stories may also make use of the USGBC’s LEED for Homes 2008 Midrise program – speak with a Provider for further details.

 Minimum Program Requirements (MPRs)

 The MPRs list the basic characteristics that a project must possess to be eligible for certification under the LEED Canada rating systems, therefore defining a broad category of buildings and spaces that the LEED Canada rating systems were designed to evaluate.
 The MPR document helps guide Canadian projects to determine if the scope of their project is appropriate for certification: it provides direction for specific situations; establishes exceptions; and describes the intent behind each requirement.